ZackMagnotti/dungeons/arena-of-urrk/session.md

 elected to deliver partial payment in advance, delivered with this message.

-If you wish to continue with this contract, a meeting has been arranged in the Lager Cellar tavern in the city of Larrad.
+If you wish to continue with this contract, a meeting has been arranged in the Dust Cellar tavern in the city of Larrad.
 When you arrive, present this letter, along with the identifying seal, to the barkeep.
 ```